- Supplier Information Management

 Supplier performance management is a critical aspect of supplier management.
 The status of a supplier is governed in the most part based on their performance.

-To reduce overhead, it is important for Indirect spend that the automated process itself captures the detailed raw data to be able to monitor performance.
+To reduce overhead, it is important that the automated process itself captures the detailed raw data to be able to monitor performance.